WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 ===================================
 ![A line art depiction of an invention that allows back seat passengers to control a car with a gloved hand on a pole.](/assets/backseatcontrol.jpg)
 Sometimes trying to control a system while testing it feels like trying to drive a car from the back seat.
+That long distance, awkward loss of control is why we see flake when we test a product.

 So, flake is what, exactly?
 ===================================

 My definition of flaky results is as follows:

-__Flake__ _when you get different results from executing a test multiple times without changing the test conditions_.
+__Flake__ _when you get different results from executing a test procedure multiple times without changing the test conditions_.

 That sounds simple, but there is a lot of complexity wrapped up in that statement.

+Throughout this document I use the term "test procedure" to refer to any set of steps or actions taken during the execution of a test, including establishing preconditions, manipulating test conditions, manipulating the system, or observing the system.
+I use this term because it is important we remember that "flake" happens for any kind of testing.
+There is too much attention to whether we are using automated scripts, or certain tools, or if a person is doing the test themselves interactively with the product.
+None of these matter, because the same definition applies, the same principles of control apply.

+I also avoid as much as I can the phrase "flaky tests."
+I slip here and there because sometimes attention is directed at the output of a specific piece of testing collateral, especially an automated check, that may producing inconsistent results, so people say "flaky test."
+My problem with that label is it suggests a foregone conclusion that something is wrong with the test procedure, and that the result, just for being different on multiple executions, is a false positive, that it does not suggest any real bug in the product and only in the test procedure itself.
+The truth is that a great deal of "flake" comes from the product itself.
+All you need to do is spend some time reviewing customer bug reports, answer support calls, or perhaps use the product yourself to recognize how often we experience problems that come and go, seemingly intermittently with no perceivable reason.

 Without Changing the Test Conditions
 ====================================